Charles: Modern history

 "Lonesome" Charley Reynolds (1842–1876) was a scout in the U.S. 7th Cavalry Regiment who was killed at the Battle of the Little Bighorn.

 Carl has been a very popular male given name in the United States during the late 19th to early 20th centuries, consistently ranking in the top 30 male given names in the US from 1887 to 1938, and remaining among the top 100 until the 1980s, but since declining below rank 500.
 Charles has always been among the top 100 names in the U.S. since records started in 1880.
 In addition, it is among the top 100 names given in England and Wales; the current King of the United Kingdom and the other Commonwealth realms, Charles III, is a notable bearer of the name.
+In 2022, it was the 26th most popular name given to boys in Canada.

 Derived feminine names

 Caroline and Charlotte are feminine given names derived from Carl.

 Charlotte is late medieval, e.g. Charlotte of Savoy (1441–1483), Charlotte of Cyprus (1444–1487).
 It was introduced to Britain in the 17th century, and gave rise to hypocorisms such as Lottie, Tottie, Totty.